MICA-MNI/ENIGMA/README.rst

 =======================
 ENIGMA TOOLBOX
+🌎🌏🌍
 =======================

-How u doin'? 🤠
+Ello, how u doin'?

+|

-Development and getting involved
+Development and getting involved 🔧
 ---------------------------------------------
 Did you find a bug?
-Or do you have any problems, questions, or suggestions about the ENIGMA TOOLBOX?
+Or do you have any problems, questions, or suggestions about the **ENIGMA TOOLBOX**?
 Please do not hesitate to get in touch with us on our Github `issues <https://github.com/saratheriver/ENIGMA/issues>`_!
 If you are interested in collaborating or sharing your ENIGMA-related codes/tools (`noice <https://www.urbandictionary.com/define.php?term=noice>`_!), make sure you familiarize yourself with our `contributing guidelines <https://github.com/saratheriver/ENIGMA/blob/master/CONTRIBUTING.md>`_